hashicorp/terraform-provider-azurerm/website/docs/r/public_ip.html.markdown

 * `zones` - (Optional) A collection containing the availability zone to allocate the Public IP in.

 -> **Please Note**: Availability Zones are [only supported in several regions at this time](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview).
+And only [Standard SKU](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-ip-addresses-overview-arm#standard) public IP support Availability Zone scenarios.

 ## Attributes Reference